Healthcare reform in the United States: Quality of care

 There is significant debate regarding the quality of the U.S. healthcare system relative to those of other countries.
 Although there are advancements in the quality of care in America due to the acknowledgement of various health related topics such as how insurance plans are now mandated to include coverage for those with mental health and substance abuse disorders as well with the inability to deny a person who has preexisting conditions through the ACA, there is still much that needs to be improved.
 Within the U.S., those who are a racial/ethnic minority along with those who poses a lower income have higher chances of experiencing a lower quality of care at higher cost.
+The most vulnerable to are the elderly and low-income households, and particularly in geographic areas with depleted or stagnant economic activity.
+One impact of increasing the eligibility age for care is that many will undergo even greater extended periods without adequate health care, posing increased risks to their health and economic stability.
+Being insured allows individuals access not just to the treatment of existing illnesses, but also crucial preventative healthcare, which is viewed as the most excellent form of healthcare and allows individuals to take action and make lifestyle adjustments before preventable health issues occur.
 Despite the advancements with the ACA, this may discourage a person from seeking medical treatment.
 Physicians for a National Health Program, a pro-universal single-payer system of health care advocacy group, has claimed that a free market solution to health care provides a lower quality of care, with higher mortality rates, than publicly funded systems.
 The quality of health maintenance organizations and managed care have also been criticized by this same group.

 According to a 2000 study of the World Health Organization, publicly funded systems of industrial nations spend less on health care, both as a percentage of their GDP and per capita, and enjoy superior population-based health care outcomes.
 However, conservative commentator David Gratzer and the Cato Institute, a libertarian think tank, have both criticized the WHO's comparison method for being biased; the WHO study marked down countries for having private or fee-paying health treatment and rated countries by comparison to their expected health care performance, rather than objectively comparing quality of care.

 Some medical researchers say that patient satisfaction surveys are a poor way to evaluate medical care.
 Researchers at the RAND Corporation and the Department of Veterans Affairs asked 236 elderly patients in two different managed care plans to rate their care, then examined care in medical records, as reported in Annals of Internal Medicine.
 There was no correlation.
 "Patient ratings of health care are easy to obtain and report, but do not accurately measure the technical quality of medical care," said John T. Chang, UCLA, lead author.